-7. Right-of-use Assets
+8. Right-of-use Assets

-The Company's right-of-use assets consists of two separate lease agreements for office space.
+The Company's right-of-use assets consists of two separate lease agreements for office space and an equipment lease.
 The leases have various escalation clauses.
-Refer to Note 10 for associated lease liabilities at the reporting date.
+Refer to Note 11 for associated lease liabilities at the reporting date.